smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 }
 ```

-`<variable_name>`: This is the name of the variable you define.
+- `<variable_name>`: This is the name of the variable you define.
 It should be unique within the file.
-`<variable_type>` (optional): It specifies the type of the variable, such as string, number, list, or map.
+- `<variable_type>` (optional): It specifies the type of the variable, such as string, number, list, or map.
 If not specified, the variable type will be inferred based on the assigned value or the default value.
-`<default_value>` (optional): It represents the default value assigned to the variable if no other value is provided.
+- `<default_value>` (optional): It represents the default value assigned to the variable if no other value is provided.
 If not specified, the variable is considered as required and must be provided during execution.

-If a variable does not have a default value defined, it means it is mandatory and must be passed to the Terraform command either directly on the command line or through a `.tfvars` file.
+**If a variable does not have a default value defined, it means it is mandatory and must be passed to the Terraform command either directly on the command line or through a `.tfvars` file.**{: .important-statement}

 ### [dev.tfvars](#devtfvars)

-The `dev.tfvars` file is a Terraform variable file specifically tailored for the specific environment.
-It contains the values assigned to variables used in the Terraform configuration to customize and configure the infrastructure deployment for that specific environment.
+The `dev.tfvars` file is a Terraform variable file tailored for the specific environment.
+It contains the values assigned to variables used in the Terraform configuration to customize and configure the infrastructure deployment for that environment.

 This file is written in plain text and follows the Terraform variable syntax.
 It allows you to specify values for variables defined in your Terraform configuration without modifying the actual code.
 By separating variable values into an external file, you can easily manage different environments and reuse the same Terraform codebase with different configurations.